Creamy Lemon Cheesecake

 -

-Mix in the sour cream, lemon zest, lemon juice, and vanilla on low just until blended and silky.
+Beat in the sour cream, lemon juice, lemon zest, and vanilla until fully blended and satiny.

 -

-Add the eggs one at a time on low speed, mixing just until each disappears to avoid extra air in the batter.
+Add the eggs one at a time, mixing on low speed just until each is incorporated.

 -